List of Malcolm in the Middle characters: Malcolm

-Malcolm, played by actor Frankie Muniz (in a total of 151 episodes), is the main protagonist and occasional narrator of this series.
+Malcolm, played by actor Frankie Muniz (in a total of 154 episodes), is the titular main protagonist and occasional narrator of this series.
 He is approximately five years younger than his oldest brother Francis, one year younger than his older brother Reese, five years older than their younger brother Dewey, and about 15 years older than their youngest brother Jamie.
-In the first episode of the series, he is discovered to be a child prodigy and was immediately moved from his regular class into the "Krelboynes", a class for gifted students.
+In the first episode of the series, he is discovered to be a child prodigy with an IQ of 165 and is immediately moved from his regular class into the "Krelboynes", a class for gifted students.
 Despite his high intelligence, he still gets into mischief either alongside or working against his brothers (in particular, his older brother Reese), although he becomes more self-centered and vain in the later seasons as he goes through puberty.
 Being a genius, Malcolm often serves as the ring leader in the brothers' juvenile schemes.
 According to Hal, in "Stock Car Races" (season 1), Malcolm was named after Hal's favorite Stock Car Racer, Rusty Malcolm, although he had previously argued with Lois about giving the name to Francis and Reese.
 Malcolm, like Reese, is very unpopular at school, yet he has had a number of girlfriends during the series run.
 Like Lois, he gets angry or frustrated very easily but he also has problems containing his opinion about himself.
 Malcolm also occasionally serves as the voice of reason, and does have a conscience.
-For instance, despite emotionally manipulating a grieving Hal to buy him a car in the episode "Hal Grieves," when the time comes to make the purchase, he feels guilty (but just as Hal begins to sign, Lois finally turns up and she, not Malcom, puts an end to it).
-In the series finale, it is revealed that Lois intended him to have a hard life, knowing that he is destined to assume the role of President of the United States.
-Lois wants him to remember where he came from to get there and help families like his own when he assumes the office.
-Malcolm eventually comes to terms with his future, after being unable to tell her that he can not do it.
+For instance, despite emotionally manipulating a grieving Hal to buy him a car in the episode "Hal Grieves," when the time comes to make the purchase, he feels guilty (but just as Hal begins to sign, Lois finally turns up and she, not Malcolm, puts an end to it).
 In the series finale, he begins taking classes at Harvard University.
 Throughout the series, Malcolm frequently breaks the fourth wall and talks to the viewer about either the current situation or provides exposition about past events.
+In the revival series, Malcom runs a food charity that uses advanced computer systems to distribute unused food.
+He is a single father to a teenage daughter named Leah and has kept his family at a distance for over a decade.